revbayes/revbayes.github.io/tutorials/morph/index.md

 -----------------------

-At each place in which the output files are specified in the MCMC file, change the output path so you don`t overwrite the output from the previous exercise.
+At each place in which the output files are specified in the MCMC file, change the output path so you don't overwrite the output from the previous exercise.
 For example, you might call your output file `output/mk_hyperprior.log` and `output/mk_hyperprior.trees`.
 We will also monitor Q_morpho and pi.
 Add Q_morpho and pi to the `mnScreen`.